Egg-03/License3j-WebAPI/README.md

 The documentation will use this as its endpoint.

 ## Documentation
-*Under construction*
-You can view the documentation [here](https://documenter.getpostman.com/view/44835828/2sB2jAbnoH)
+You can view the documentation in [Postman](https://documenter.getpostman.com/view/44835828/2sB2jAbnoH)

 ## Contribution
 *Working on it*